 Fiery Redhead: Rylisa, Ambrosia, Torch, Ophelia, Rae, Kane and Outlaw.

 Transplanted Humans: How the Anuban race was formed.
 Some ancients transplanted humans from Egypt as part of an experiment.
-While the Egypt empire in Earth vanished and became part of the history, the Anuban empire went the other way and grew to be powerful.
-It's implied that this is the reason why there are Egpytian-themed characters in the roster.
+While the Egyptian empire on Earth vanished, the Anuban empire went the other way and grew to be powerful.

 A.I.
 Breaker: Many maps have one or two tricks which can do the trick against the bots in Single Player or Instant Action matches:

 AS-Junkyard features two routes: the normal one and a shortcut.
 Both routes start with the attacking team retrieving the engine for the vehicle and passing the bridge.
 But from this point onwards, the team may choose to go through the marked route, open the gates to escape from the Junkyard, and go with the vehicle through these gates... or to take a shortcut which involves a giant magnet conducting your vehicle in a more exposed route, but with the HUGE advantage of having three accomplished objectives at once, thus gaining a big amount of time.
 The AI will NEVER use the magnet.